in3rsha/bitcoin-utxo-dump/README.md

 This tool works for Bitcoin Core [0.15.1](https://bitcoincore.org/en/releases/0.15.1/) and above.
 You can check your version with `bitcoind --version`.

-Older versions of bitcoind have a different chainstate leveldb structure.
+Older versions of bitcoind have a different chainstate LevelDB structure.
 The structure was updated in 0.15.1 to make reading from the database more memory-efficient.
 Here's an interesting talk by [Chris Jeffrey](https://youtu.be/0WCaoGiAOHE?t=8936) that explains how you could crash Bitcoin Core with the old chainstate database structure.

-Nonetheless, if you really want to parse an old-style chainstate database, try one of the _similar tools_ at the bottom of this page.
+Nonetheless, if you really want to parse an _old-style_ chainstate database, try one of the _similar tools_ at the bottom of this page.

 ### How does this program work?

 This program just iterates through all the entries in the LevelDB database at `~/.bitcoin/chainstate`.

-However, the data inside `~/.bitcoin/chainstate` has been obfuscated (to prevent triggering anti-virus software) and compressed (to reduce the size on disk), so it's far from being human-readable.
+However, the data inside `~/.bitcoin/chainstate` has been _obfuscated_ (to prevent triggering anti-virus software) and _compressed_ (to reduce the size on disk), so it's far from being human-readable.
 This script just deobfuscates each entry and decodes/decompresses the data to get human-readable data for each UTXO in the database.

 ![](assets/bitcoin-utxo-dump.png)